csomgyula/select2/doc/sync2.md

 -- if the previous waker is active, then the changer tells it that a role change is in progress, technically it sets the corresponding flag to true:

-     # tell other thread the change
+     # if the other thread is active then tell it about the change
      if active[i + 1]:

-         # yield change
+         # yield the change
          waker_change = true

 -- then the new waker goes into a wait loop until the previous one acknowledges the change:

-         # wait until other thread acknowledges
+         # wait until the other thread acknowledges the change
          while waker_change: yield

 *acknowledging role change*

 -- when the previous waker (staying in the guard) detects the role change, acknowledges it, hence breaks the other thread's wait loop:

-    # if waker change is not in progress mark other thread to not wait
+    # if waker change is not in progress then mark the other thread to not wait
     if not waker_change: wait[i + 1] = false

-    # otherwise acknowledge it
+    # otherwise acknowledge the change
     else: waker_change = false

 That's all:-)